 3.2.4 Camera parameters

-Press the "Camera parameter" button in the "Parameter" menu to activate the "Camera parameters" tab:
+Press the "Camera parameter" button in the "Parameter" menu to activate the "Camera parameter" tab:

-The settings in this tab affect the camera rotation, the vertical image format and the light metering.
+All settings in this menu controls the camera operation mode.
 Any change will be applied starting from the next scan.